 A most dynamic market for e-commerce, the United Kingdom is a rather large and very solvable market for online shopping.
-Dominated by the great American e-commerce companies, the UK still has some space for some strong local companies, both established stores and pure e-commerce players.
+Dominated by the great American e-commerce companies, the UK still has some space for some strong local companies, both established stores, and pure e-commerce players.

 The British internet and e-commerce landscape can be compared to the United States: even though it only has 63 million internet users, a fraction of the US digital population, the wealth of the Brits and their habits of using e-commerce make the UK one of the most sophisticated e-commerce market.
-The Brits use both computers and mobile devices for online shopping, purchasing a wide array of goods and services on internet.
+The Brits use both computers and mobile devices for online shopping, purchasing a wide array of goods and services on the internet.

 Since the UK market is technologically advanced, with high penetration and solvency, competition for online spend is very fierce.
 Given that American companies have developed an advantage thanks to their home market size and early development in the UK, British e-commerce is under the domination of US platforms operating through multiple segments, especially Amazon and eBay, who are by far the largest e-commerce players in the UK.